Heapy/awesome-kotlin/README.md

 * [florisboard/florisboard](https://github.com/florisboard/florisboard) - An open-source keyboard for Android which respects your privacy.
 Currently in early-beta.
 * [Szaki/XiaomiADBFastbootTools](https://github.com/Szaki/XiaomiADBFastbootTools) - A simple tool for managing Xiaomi devices on desktop using ADB and Fastboot
 * [skydoves/android-developer-roadmap](https://github.com/skydoves/android-developer-roadmap) - 🗺 The 2022 Android Developer Roadmap suggests learning paths to understanding Android development.
+* [moezbhatti/qksms](https://github.com/moezbhatti/qksms) - The most beautiful SMS messenger for Android
 * [android10/Android-CleanArchitecture-Kotlin](https://github.com/android10/Android-CleanArchitecture-Kotlin) - This is a movies sample app in Kotlin, which is part of a serie of blog posts I have written about architecting android application using different approaches.
 * [Gurupreet/ComposeCookBook](https://github.com/Gurupreet/ComposeCookBook) - A Collection on all Jetpack compose UI elements, Layouts, Widgets and Demo screens to see it's potential
 * [google/accompanist](https://github.com/google/accompanist) - A collection of extension libraries for Jetpack Compose
 * [Kr328/ClashForAndroid](https://github.com/Kr328/ClashForAndroid) - A rule-based tunnel for Android.
 * [2dust/v2rayNG](https://github.com/2dust/v2rayNG) - A V2Ray client for Android, support Xray core and v2fly core
-* [tachiyomiorg/tachiyomi](https://github.com/tachiyomiorg/tachiyomi) - Free and open source manga reader for Android.
 * [bannedbook/fanqiang](https://github.com/bannedbook/fanqiang) - 翻墙-科学上网
 * [alibaba/p3c](https://github.com/alibaba/p3c) - Alibaba Java Coding Guidelines pmd implements and IDE plugin
-* [shadowsocks/shadowsocks-android](https://github.com/shadowsocks/shadowsocks-android) - A shadowsocks client for Android
 * [android/architecture-samples](https://github.com/android/architecture-samples) - A collection of samples to discuss and showcase different architectural tools and patterns for Android apps.
 * [JetBrains/kotlin](https://github.com/JetBrains/kotlin) - The Kotlin Programming Language.
 * [square/okhttp](https://github.com/square/okhttp) - Square’s meticulous HTTP client for the JVM, Android, and GraalVM.